On approximations of Feynman path integrals: 1.2 Introduction to [HH1]

 where $\sim$ is the equivalence relation being infinitely close to each other.
-This determines a unique isometric function $F$ from $L_{2}(\R )$ to the metric ultraproduct and we let $H_{s}$ to be the image of this $F$.
-In addition, in [HH1], we showed that many things in $L_{2}(\R )$ can be calculated using these approximations $H_{N}$.
-In particular, we showed in the cases of free particle and harmonic oscillator that for compactly supported smooth functions $f,g\in L_{2}(\R )$,
+This determines a unique isometric function $F$ from $L_{2}(\R )$ to the metric ultraproduct and we let $H_{u}$ to be the image of this $F$.
+Then many things from $L_{2}(\R )$ can be calculated using these approximations $H_{N}$.
+Suppose that $U$ is a unitary operator on $L_{2}(\R )$ and $U_{N}$ are unitary operators in the spaces $H_{N}$ such that they approximate $U$ i.e. their metric ultraproduct restricted to $H_{u}$ is the image of $U$ under $F$ (in particular, the ultraproduct maps $H_{u}$ to $H_{u}$).
+Then clearly, by (3) and \L os's theorem, for compactly supported smooth functions $f,g\in L_{2}(\R )$,